riboviz/riboviz/docs/developer/releasing.md

   - [docs/developer/create-test-data-repository.md](./create-test-data-repository.md)
   - [docs/developer/testing.md](./testing.md)
   - [docs/developer/releasing.md](./releasing.md) (this page)
+* Update `README.md`:
+  - Update the 'figshare.
+Software' reference publication year.
+  - Update the 'Copyright' year.
-* Update the Releases table in `README.md` with a row for intended release and provide a URL with the intended release tag.
+  - Update the Releases table with a row for the release and provide a URL with the release tag.
 See the current rows of the table for the format of the URL.
 * Update software versions in `docs/user/install.md` - see [Update Dependencies overview](./dependencies.md#update-dependencies-overview).
 * Merge `develop` branch into `main` branch.
 * Rerun all tests: